-Best Books On Sports Betting
+Sports Betting Books

-With that said, there some standout books in sports betting literature.
+With that said, there some standout sports betting books.
 While most books on sports betting are not worth your time and money, there are a few standout authors and books that are excellent reads for both beginning and advanced sports bettors.

 Sharp Sports Betting – Stanford Wong

-If there were to be a Hall of Fame for sports betting literature, Sharp Sports Betting would be the first book inducted.
+If there were to be a Hall of Fame for sports betting books, Sharp Sports Betting would be the first book inducted.
 The book was originally written in 2001 and changed sports betting markets and odds forever.

 He put himself through college playing blackjack and has an amazing background and statistics and probability.
 This translated well into sports betting, to say the least.

 “Wong teasers” otherwise known as basic strategy teasers were coined from this book.
 He also dispels the many myths of sports betting, such as betting “trends” that are still widely believed today by the masses.

-Football Betting Book
+Best Football Betting Book

 The book is heavily focused on football, but the lessons and ideas can certainly be used for other sports.

 The Smart Money – Michael Konik

-Not every book on sports betting has to be informative.
+Not every book on sports gambling has to be informative.
 That’s why you find Michael Konik’s The Smart Money: How the World’s Best Sports Bettors Beat the Bookies Out of Million on our list.

 The events of the book take place mostly in Las Vegas, offering a unique look at sports betting in Vegas from the perspective of professional sports bettors.
 Read this one for the thrill ride.
 It’s available at Amazon.com.